India's TCS profit jumps on digital services demand

-BENGALURU, July 8 (Reuters) - Indian software behemoth Tata Consultancy Services Ltd (TCS.NS) reported a 29% rise in quarterly profit on Thursday, powered by higher demand for cloud services and strong growth in its mainstay banking and finance business.
+BENGALURU (Reuters) -Indian software behemoth Tata Consultancy Services Ltd reported a 29% rise in quarterly profit on Thursday, powered by higher demand for cloud services and strong growth in its mainstay banking and finance business.

 The upbeat results from TCS, the country’s top software exporter, mark the start of what is expected to be another strong earnings season for India’s IT firms thanks to larger contracts in fields ranging from cloud-computing to digital payment infrastructure.